sourcebroker/deployer-extended-typo3-tasks/README.rst

    dep typo3:cleanup:deletedrecords live -vvv

-If you want to add some option then use "option" option and put whole option inside.
+If you want to add some option then use "t3option" option and put whole option inside.
 Example:
 ::

-   dep typo3cms:database:updateschema live --option="--schema-update-types=\"*.add\""
+   dep typo3cms:database:updateschema live --t3option="--schema-update-types=\"*.add\""